Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 -  UCharacterMovementComponent::ControlledCharacterMove() calls ACharacter::CheckJumpInput() which given the necessary conditions calls UCharacterMovementComponent::DoJump()

 ## AI Perception Component
+How data is received from the environment.

 ## AI EQS
+Asks questions about the environment.

 ### EQS Generator
 A generator produces "items" (locations or actors) that can be tested for various conditions and scored.